Inner West Sydney NSW

 What is a Psychologist?

 Psychologists training requirements include undergraduate and post graduate study in psychology and two years clinical supervision under a psychologist in psychology placements.
 Psychologists are trained to help people learn to cope more effectively with life issues and mental health problems.
 After years of university study and supervised training, psychologists become registered by the Australian Government's Australian Health Practitioner Regulation Agency (AHPRA) to help with mental health.
-Psychologists provide a number of psychological services, including psychological assessments, psychological therapy, psychological counselling and psychotherapy.
-Psychologists use a variety of evidence based techniques.
+Registered psychologists provide a number of psychological services, including psychological assessments, psychological therapy, psychological counselling and psychotherapy.
+Registered psychologists use a variety of evidence based techniques.
 Psychological therapies are based on the best available research and consider someone’s unique values, culture, characteristics, goals, and circumstances.

 What is the difference between a Psychologist and Psychiatrist?